• Skip to primary navigation

 It can even be made into Baked Tofu Nuggets and Tofu Bacon.

-Of course, I love it other ways as well, like in a Tofu Scramble and Black Bean Breakfast Burrito, Tofu Ricotta, or Chocolate Pudding with Silken Tofu.
+Of course, I love it in other ways as well, like in a Tofu Scramble and Black Bean Breakfast Burrito, Tofu Ricotta, or Chocolate Pudding with Silken Tofu.
 It is incredibly versatile.

 Tofu is like meat in that it takes on the flavors you add to it.
 There were many times before I was vegan, when I ate meat that I needed a good sauce to go with it.
-In fact, I remember the sauce being the best part of the meal.
-My grandmother's roast beef, for one, had to be drenched in ketchup!

 I guarantee that even tofu haters in your life will love these!